-Hervé Vourron: I knew Mobility Work through an email sent by our CEO, Mr Guindon.
+Hervé Vourron: I knew Mobility Work through an email sent by our CEO, Mr. Guindon.
 Back then, maintenance services were managed the old way, with failure reporting in hard copy.
 When I arrived in April 2016, I implemented an Excel file to manage these services, instead of an actual CMMS software, which was too expensive in my opinion for our SMB.
 Our Excel document was generally satisfying, but would not meet all my expectations.
 Your product came at the right moment: I tested it, and I was immediately convinced.

-I was surprised by the general presentation of the app inspired by e-commerce website, its user-friendliness and intuitiveness, as well as its powerful and easy-to-use search bar.
+I was surprised by the general presentation of the app inspired by e-commerce website, its user-friendliness, and intuitiveness, as well as its powerful and easy-to-use search bar.
 It immediately appeared to be very easy to implement compared to other solutions I had the opportunity to test in the past: the purchasing decision was very fast.
-The investment cost was key, because this solution is way more affordable compared to other classic CMMS software.
+The investment cost was key because this solution is way more affordable compared to other classic CMMS software.
 That is how we started using our first CMMS, Mobility Work.
 Otherwise, we still would not have any.

 Is Mobility Work properly implemented in your company?

-Implementation started during summer 2017, and this mission was entrusted to a computer science student during two months.
+Implementation started during summer 2017, and this mission was entrusted to a computer science student for two months.
 He was in charge of taking pictures of all the equipment, setting machines and spare parts, and did 90% of the work during this time although he did not know the company at all.